 If an accident occurs whilst the boat is in transit, claims settlement will be as follows:

-- Damage to the boat: All damages to the boat are covered under your boat policy (excluding scratching, denting or bruising).
+- Damage to the boat: Damages to the boat are covered under your boat policy (excluding scratching, denting or bruising).

 - Damage to third party property: This is excluded under the boat policy.
 You will have to make sure that your motor policy is extended to cover third party damages caused by the use of trailers.